meltano/handbook/src/_engineering/manager_readme.md

 This page is your guide to working with me, AJ Steers.
 My role at Meltano is Head of Engineering means I will interact regularly with virtually everyone in Meltano - and this page is your one-stop guide to working with me, including communication preferences, details on my prioritization strategies, how to get on my Todo list, how to request prioritization/escalations, how to get on my calendar, etc.

+Note: This page is modeled in large part after Sid's CEO page on the Gitlab handbook [here](https://about.gitlab.com/handbook/ceo/#related-pages) and driven by my own desire to be transparent with the company about my preferences, working style, and values.

 ## How does this affect relate to general handbook guidelines

 Nothing in this page should contradict material and guidelines in other areas of the handbook.
 However, in some cases, the guidance or preferences here may be more specific or targeted versus general guidelines.

 That said, some of the content here may land initially as a personal interaction preference and eventually spread as a Meltano-wide practice or guidance.
-I remain open to modifications in either of these directions: changes here adapted as informed by other updates in the handbook, and/or changes adapted in the general handbook to more closely align with what is here.
+I remain open to modifications in either of these directions: changes here adapted as informed by other updates in the handbook, and/or changes adapted into the general handbook to more closely align with what is here.

 ## Setting up 1:1s with AJ